Here are my top 10 reasons as to why I have fallen in love with … Read more

 Academic Departments and Schools at Macquarie are divided into five academic divisions: Arts; Business and Economics; Human Sciences; Medicine and Health Sciences and Science and Engineering.

 Courses are available in the below disciplines.
-You can also refer to the Macquarie online course catalog for a listing of all courses.
+For detailed instructions on how to find and select courses, and a list of popular courses at Macquarie, refer to Step 2 – Get Schooled – of our 6 easy steps to studying abroad.
+You can also refer to our Macquarie University online course catalog instructions for a listing of all courses, and how to navigate the online catalog.
 Students enroll in 3 – 4 subjects per semester (between 9 and 14 Macquarie credits), which usually transfers as 12 – 16 U.S. semester credits.

 |Communications & Media Studies||